Mango

 FAQ

-Mango is an indica-dominant hybrid created by crossing KC 33 with Afghani cannabis.
+Mango is an indica-dominant hybrid created by crossing KC 33 with Afghani genetics.

 How strong is Mango?

-THC levels typically range between 16% and 21%, producing moderate potency.
+THC levels typically range between 16% and 20%, offering moderate potency compared to many modern hybrids.

 What does Mango taste like?